A Case For Small Christian Colleges

 Grace College graduates are more than twice as likely to strongly agree that their “professors care about them as people” than college graduates nationally.
 And 3 out of 4 of Grace students reported that they had “at least one professor who made them excited about learning.”

-This is the groundwork of our academic success.
+This is the groundwork of academic success at a small Christian college.
 Students need to know that they are valued.
 They need to know that their professors don’t just care about the material they teach, but also the people they are teaching.

-A Gallup survey also found that Grace students were 60% more likely than the average Indiana student to say that they had a “job or internship that allowed them to apply what they were learning in the classroom.”
+A Gallup survey also found that Grace students were 20 percentage points more likely than the average Indiana student to say that they had a “job or internship that allowed them to apply what they were learning in the classroom”.
 We have more than 250 internship opportunities for students to take advantage of, and more than $800,000 has been generated for students through these paid internships.

 Overall, Grace graduates were 13 percentage points more likely than the average Indiana college graduate to strongly agree to all three of the following workplace fulfillment statements: